 These good quality stainless steel straws and silicone straws are priced at a higher amount.
 It is quite a lot at first purchase.
 But imagine how many years will these reusable straws last — 5 or 10 years?
 That is like spending $1 in a whole year.

-Both silicone straws and metal straws are great choices for a plastic-free household.
-After listing down every pro and con, we declare silicone straws as the rightful winner for this comparison of the best reusable straw.
+Silicone straws vs. metal straws are great choices for a plastic-free household.
+After listing down their pros and cons, we declare silicone straws as the rightful winner for this comparison of the best reusable straw.